EdgarTec97/NestJS-DDD-Students-Teachers/README.md

+## Description

+[Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.7

+This is a NestJS project that uses a hexagonal architecture, DDD: Domain Driven Design, TDD: Test Driven Design, Mikro ORM as ORM for the database in MongoDB and Swagger to document all the endpoints.

+## Docker

 You must have docker and docker-compose installed on your computer

 from the root of the project execute the following commands in order